simondilhas/practice_circle/docs/howto/organize/facilitate_sessions.md

 ## 4. Handling Difficult Situations

 ### 4.1 Physical distress
-- Ask quietly: “Would you like to sit or step outside?”
+- Ask quietly: "Would you like to sit or step outside?"
 - Never physically adjust without consent.
 - If fainting or strong dizziness occurs:
   1. Support them to sit or lie flat.